 Our free resource management plan template is a great tool to document your team’s work hours and keep track of them on a timeline.
 You can customize it as needed and then use it as a downloadable Excel file or import it to ProjectManager so that you and your team can access it anywhere, anytime.

 A RACI matrix is an ideal tool to get an overview of your team member’s responsibilities, defining their responsibilities, accountability and roles in the project.
 Our free RACI matrix template is a great place to start with your resource utilization analysis process.

 Dashboards are a great way of monitoring your project’s health from a high-level perspective.
 With our project management dashboard template, you can monitor costs, workload and tasks, making it a great tool to keep track of resource utilization

 How ProjectManager Calculates Resource Utilization for You

-We have a full suite of project management tools that are integrated to work together, sharing data and keeping you from having to jump to different programs to manage your project.
-One essential feature is our resource management software that allocates resources and lets you track their costs, while giving visibility to the availability of your team.
+We have a full suite of project management tools that are integrated together, allowing you to share data and stay within the same program to manage your project.
+One essential feature is our resource management software that allocates resources and lets you track their costs while giving visibility to the availability of your team.
 You can even balance their workload, all from one tool.

 Online Gantt Chart

-Once you’ve blocked out your team’s availability you can allocate them resources on the online Gantt chart.
+Once you’ve blocked out your team’s availability, you can allocate the resources on the online Gantt chart.
 From this project view you can also assign team members tasks by seeing how many hours they have to do their job.
-Note whether they’re over or under allocated.
+Note whether they’re over or under-allocated.
 Even get estimates on resource costs.

 Robust Resource Management Features